Loading...

 • encourage more pupils to walk, wheel, cycle or scoot to school

-• To reduce traffic danger and congestion in the area, Bristol City Council turned a section of The Greenway (between Hillfields Avenue and Summerleaze) and a section of Cherrytree Crescent (between The Greenway and its junction with Cherrytree Road) into a walking, wheeling, cycling and scooting-only zone at school start and finish times.
+• To reduce traffic danger and congestion in the area, Bristol City Council turned a section of Johnsons Lane, a section of Johnsons Road and Woodcroft Avenue into a walking, wheeling, cycling and scooting-only zone at school start and finish times.

-There are physical barriers, managed by school staff placed at the boundary of the zone – at the junction of The Greenway and Hillfields Avenue.
+There are physical barriers, managed by school staff placed at two points at the boundaries of the zone, at the junction of Johnsons Lane and Oakleigh Avenue and at the junction of Johnsons Road and Stepney Road.

-Also introduced was a one-way going westbound on The Greenway at Hillfields Avenue to Summerleaze.
-A one-way was also introduced on Cherrytree Crescent between The Greenway to its junctions with Cherrytree Road.
-Introducing a part-time one way system is considered unsafe, so this is in use 24-hours a day, seven days a week.
+To help with the closure, a new one-way has been introduced on Woodcroft Avenue going southbound, and the existing one way on Johnsons Lane was extended up to the junction with Oakleigh Avenue.
+Introducing a part-time one way system is considered unsafe, and so these one-ways are in use 24-hours a day, seven days a week.
 People travelling by cycle are exempt from this restriction.

 • Residents within the School Streets zone are able to exit their road during the zone’s operational hours without requiring an access permit.